toomuchdesign/next-react-router/README.md

 ## Disclaimers

 - Next.js team strongly advises against this approach.
-- This experiment was carried out at the times of Next.js v9.3: The framework has changed a lot since then.
+- This experiment was carried out at the times of Next.js v9.3: the framework has changed a lot since then.

 ## Part one, basic setup